Corporate law

 a year agoContributor-Level 10

-Yes, Company Law can be a rewarding and profitable career path.
-With different companies being established every now and then, there is good scope in the career.
+Yes Company Law can be a rewarding career path.
+Only if approached right.
+With different companies being established every now and then, there is good scope for a career.
 Corporate law is a good profession in India.
 It is a rapidly expanding field with several chances for qualified professionals.
 Companies of all sizes require legal counsel on a wide range of corporate issues, including mergers and acquisitions, joint ventures, private equity, venture capital, and corporate governance.

 New answer posted